AndreySmirennikov/Hubstaff_task/README.md

 ## 📊 Reporting

-The framework is integrated with Allure for generating detailed test reports.
-When tests are run, Allure collects data and generates an HTML report with detailed information about each test, including steps, assertions, and attachments like screenshots for failed tests.
+The framework is integrated with Allure and Playwright HTML reports.
+In CI, shard artifacts are merged into a single Allure HTML report (`allure-report`) and a single Playwright HTML report (`playwright-report-merged`).
+Open artifacts from the workflow run to view them locally.